kittykatattack/ga/README.md

 You can set the sound object's `pan` by assigning a value between -1 (left speaker) to 1 (right speaker).
 A pan value of 0 makes the sound equal volume in both speakers.
-Here's how you could set the `pan` to be slightly more prominent on the left speaker.
+Here's how you could set the `pan` to be slightly more prominent in the left speaker.

     soundObject.pan = -0.2;

+If you want to make a sound repeat continuously, set its `loop` property to `true`.

+    soundObject.loop = true;

 Ga uses a [lightweight wrapper for the WebAudio API](https://gist.github.com/kittykatattack/cd41b480e94fd32d8ad5) to achieve all these